arunsah10/Utility-Billing-System/README.md

 To initialize the database with the first admin user, follow the steps below:

-1. **Add Admin Credentials**: Insert the following document into the `adminCredentials` collection in your MongoDB database:
+1. **Add Admin Credentials**: Insert the following document into the `admin credentials` collection in your MongoDB database:
    ```json
    {
      "_id": {